Grant-funded Programs

 Sensational Scientists

 This three-part program aims to inspire students to be scientists, as they observe and document the various ways wildlife use their senses to navigate and understand their world.
-Zoo educators, Dr. Zoolittle, and wildlife ambassadors will engage students in hands-on activities in the classroom program, Zoo field trip, and virtual classroom program.
-Throughout all program components, students will explore how plants and animals experience the world through their senses, and how their sensory structures help them to accomplish many key aspects of survival.
+Zoo educators will engage students in hands-on activities in two classroom programs prior to a culminating Zoo field trip.
+Throughout all components, students explore how plants and animals experience the world through their senses, and how external structures help them to accomplish many key aspects of survival.

 Wildlife Rangers

-Fifth-grade classes at select districts in San Diego County will become community scientists, as they learn the important role that wildlife rangers play in protecting our local habitats, including our unique biodiversity hotspot right here in San Diego!
-This two-part program includes a classroom visit and a field trip to a local wildlife refuge.
+Fifth-grade classes at select districts or Title I schools in San Diego County will become community scientists, as they learn the important role that wildlife rangers play in protecting our local habitats, including the unique biodiversity hotspot right here in San Diego!
+This two-part program includes a classroom visit and a field trip to the San Diego Bay National Wildlife Refuge in Chula Vista*.
 Students will practice scientific skills used by wildlife rangers and conservation specialists—locally and around the world—to protect wildlife.